fievelk/virtualias/README.md

     (A wrapper is needed in order to avoid `SyntaxError` problems.
 See [this SO question](http://stackoverflow.com/questions/446052/how-can-i-check-for-python-version-in-a-program-that-uses-new-language-features))

 - Packaging (`setup.py`, etc.).
 Since this is a very small project, it may be not necessary.

+- If the `virtualenv` call fails, we should not write the function in the shell configuration file.